NTC-Department/pinterest-downloader/README.md

 Ever been frustrated by Pinterest download quality and wished there was an extension that could just fix it?
 As a designer, I'm all about the details.
 So when I got tired of saving pixelated images that looked like modern art gone wrong, I decided to create this extension.
 It's like a little sidekick that ensures your inspiration stays sharp and crystal clear(maybe).

 Nobody wants to right-click every damn pin to save mediocre quality images.
-Pinterest's own download feature might as well be called "How to Ruin Perfect Images".
+Pinterest's own download feature might as well be called "How to Ruin Images".
 This extension fixes that issue by:

 1. Adding a clean ass download button right on every pin
 2. Giving you ACTUAL high-quality versions (powered by [Pinterest Image Scraper API](https://github.com/ifeiera/pinterest-scraper))